 The iNEMI collaborative has brought together key players in the HDD economy.
 This includes a major HDD OEM (Seagate), OEMs of electronics containing HDDs (Cisco), large data center users (Google, Microsoft), IT asset management companies (Teleplan, Geodis, Cascade Asset Management), metals recyclers (Urban Mining, Momentum Technologies), major research institutions (Oak Ridge National Lab, Ames National Lab, Idaho National Lab, the DOD Critical Materials Institute, Purdue University), and an electronics sustainability and ecolabeling organization (Green Electronics Council).

-To achieve the goal of a HDD circular economy, new business models must be established, thus collaboration along the value recovery supply chain is vital.
+To achieve the goal of a Hard disk drives circular economy, new business models must be established, thus collaboration along the value recovery supply chain is vital.
 Elinor Ostrom, Nobel prize-winning economist, described a set of conditions that are likely to result in the sustainable management of a common pool resource (in this case, HDDs).
 Some of the factors that are critical for success in self-governed systems are the size and importance of the resource, common values and norms amongst stakeholders, leadership/entrepreneurship, and trust among participants.